|

 No one saw that particular development coming, least of

-given the scale of investment in bringing these advanced electric lines to life.
+given the scale of investment needed to bring these advanced electric lines to life.
 To make

 coupled with an utterly unforeseen bust in overall economic growth.
-And lacking regulation to restrict their appeal, jitneys could
+And lacking regulations to restrict their appeal, jitneys could

-simply cruise station stops plucking passengers by offering cheap fares (a nickel) and the
+simply cruise Interurban station stops plucking passengers by offering cheap fares (a nickel, which is in US slang a jitney) and the

-advantage of delivery right to the doorstep (a first appearance of the 'convenience' attributable to the automobile).
+advantage of delivery right to the doorstep (a first manifestation of the 'convenience' attributable to automobiles).

 |

-Even in a small city like Victoria, the appearance of jitneys, followed closely by the rise of the private automobile on an expanding scale, completely
+Even in a small city like Victoria, the appearance of jitneys, followed by the rise of private automobile use on an expanding scale, completely

-anywhere roads ran, wherever there was unbuilt land available for development.
+anywhere roads ran, wherever there was unbuilt land to be developed.

 |